-But what we are really interested in right now is TrackStop, the Perfect Privacy ad blocker, tracker killer, and kid protector built into their service.
-TrackStop works like the other VPNs featured here, in that it checks for malicious sites and advertising domains when anything on your device makes a DNS query.
+But what we are really interested in right now is TrackStop, the Perfect Privacy VPN ad blocker that can also filter out many other undesirable domains.
+TrackStop works like the other VPNs that block ads in that it checks for malicious sites and advertising domains when anything on your device makes a DNS query.
 But as you can see below, it does a lot more than just blocking ads:

 But TrackStop goes even further, with built-in Parental Controls, and customizable filters so you can decide which filters you want active on your device.
-While each of our featured VPNs blocks ads and malware, TrackStop gives you more control over exactly how these things are done.
+While each of our featured VPNs blocks ads and malware, TrackStop gives you more control over what exactly you want to block.

-Another interesting feature of the Perfect Privacy VPN is its full support for IPv6.
+Beyond blocking ads, Perfect Privacy offers full support for IPv6.
 While most VPN services still don’t support IPv6 at all, Perfect Privacy has been doing so for years.
-IPv6 isn’t yet a “must have” feature, but it is clearly the wave of the future as the number of devices connected to the internet explodes.
+IPv6 is the wave of the future as the number of internet-connected devices explodes.
 When IPv6 becomes urgent, Perfect Privacy users will be ready.

 See the Perfect Privacy review for more test results and analysis.